shallowx/ephemq/README.md

 ![image](https://github.com/shallowx/meteor/blob/main/docs/image/infra.png)

 # Example

-- For better demonstration of the running effect, set the time interval to 1 second for easy demo creation, but it actually supports high traffic and meets subtle-level latency
+- For better demonstration of the running effect, set the time interval to 1 second [TimeUnit.MILLISECONDS.sleep(1000)] for easy demo creation, but it actually supports high traffic and meets subtle-level latency
 - To demonstrate the effect, the setting of sending one message per second was implemented.
-However, this setting can be omitted when deploying it in practice.
+However, this setting[TimeUnit.MILLISECONDS.sleep(1000)] can be omitted when deploying it in practice
 ![image](https://github.com/shallowx/meteor/blob/main/docs/image/example.gif)

-## Latency
+## Store And Buffers
 ![image](https://github.com/shallowx/meteor/blob/main/docs/image/partition.png)

 # Environment